Over

 By 2024, 95% people living with HIV know their status, 95% of those who know their status on treatment and 95% of people on treatment with supressed viral loads

-In collaboration with NACO, IHAT works with Delhi State AIDS Control Society in Delhi and Karnataka State AIDS Prevention Society in Karnataka to lead the technical support units (TSUs) in the states.
 The TSUs provide technical support to the Targeted Intervention programs for Key Population (Female Sex Workers, Men who have Sex with Men, Transgender, People Who Inject Drugs) and Bridge population (Migrants and Truckers).

-Support NACO and the State AIDS Control Societies in strategic planning and monitoring of biomedical, behavioural & structural interventions to prevent new infections among key populations and enable early detection and provision of comprehensive care for people living with HIV
+Supported NACO and the State AIDS Control Societies in strategic planning and monitoring of biomedical, behavioural & structural interventions to prevent new infections among key populations and enable early detection and provision of comprehensive care for people living with HIV

-Build capacity of community based organisations and non-profit organisations implementing the Targeted Interventions through assessment of skill gaps, developing training calendars and supporting roll out of trainings
+Built capacity of community based organisations and non-profit organisations implementing the Targeted Interventions through assessment of skill gaps, developing training calendars and supporting roll out of trainings

-Enable social structures to remove stigma against key populations and people living with HIV by sensitising medical professionals and law makers to empathise with them and facilitate care
+Supported in enabling the social structures to remove stigma against key populations and people living with HIV by sensitising medical professionals and law makers to empathise with them and facilitate care

-Support the development of innovative interventions to address the changing landscape of HIV in the country
+Supported the development of innovative interventions to address the changing landscape of HIV in the country

 IHAT has compiled this ‘15 Years of Journey of IHAT’ report for technical assistance in implementing TIs for HIV prevention.
 IHAT implemented a project for 15 years in Karnataka (since 2007) and seven years in Delhi (since 2014) to support the quality implementation of the national HIV program.